-- Scholarships – The second component of the program provides scholarship support for UW Tacoma students affected by autism and other intellectual disabilities.
+- Scholarships – The second component of the program provides scholarship support for UW Tacoma students affected by ASD and intellectual disabilities.

-- Lifelong Learning and skills enhancement – The third component is a lifelong-learning and skills-enhancement program that will include a series of workshops and courses to help students with autism and other intellectual disabilities master social and emotional skills, professionalism in the work place, career advancement and a range of other skills to enable them to live productive lives.
+- Lifelong Learning and skills enhancement – The third component is a lifelong-learning and skills-enhancement program that will include a series of workshops and courses to help students with ASD and other developmental challenges master social and emotional skills, professionalism in the work place, career advancement and a range of other skills to enable them to live productive lives.